The Doc For #VPPence Reported Concerns About Dr. Ronny Jackson In September

 Karen Pence Asked That The White House Be Told About The Jackson Matter

-Alyssa Farah, press secretary for the vice president confirmed that Ayers conveyed the concerns to the White House.
+Alyssa Farah, press secretary for the vice president, confirmed that Ayers conveyed the concerns to the White House.

 “[Mrs. Pence] has been briefed on all the facts related to a private matter regarding her health care.
 She is grateful for the professional care she received from all White House medical personnel who resolved the matter quickly.
 She considers the matter closed and has no further comment on the situation.”